SJames528/Climate-Change-Analysis/workspace.md

 ## [1] 73  7
 ```

-Luckily, however, only 73 entries contain missing temperature data.
+Luckily, however, only 73 months in the record contain missing temperature data.
 This should be
 a small enough proportion of the entries to continue our analysis without needing to
 deal with data cleaning.
+It will also help to see how these missing months are distributed in the overall data:

 ```